turekaj/billy-b-assistant/README.md

 - **Local TTS and STT fallback**

 ## Support the Project

-Billy B-Assistant is an free and open-source project built and maintained for fun and experimentation.
+Billy B-Assistant is a project built and maintained for fun and experimentation, free for **personal** and **educational** use.
+See [LICENSE](./LICENSE) for full details.

-If you enjoy it or want to help improve it, here’s how you can support:
+If you enjoy your Billy and want to help improve it, here’s how you can support:

 ### Contributing Code